jjsdunc88/timed-coding-quiz/README.md

 ## Credits

-I worked with classmate [Myro Lee](https://github.com/myrojoylee) and tutor James Compagnoni to gain a better understanding of JavaScript and talk through problems presented in this challenge.
+I worked with classmate [Myro Lee](https://github.com/myrojoylee), tutor James Compagnoni and AskBCS to gain a better understanding of JavaScript and talk through problems presented in this challenge.

 ## License